© Missing - We are looking for Denise

 PREMISE

 Denise's surname was given to her by Mrs. Piera Maggio's then-husband (the marital relationship had ended emotionally even though they lived in the same household).
-Since immediately after the abduction, the investigations, posters, etc. had been distributed nationally and internationally with the surname Pipitone, they did not proceed to change it to that of her biological father to avoid further confusion in the ongoing searches.
-The choices made were solely for the good and interests of Denise and not to satisfy or assert a personal right.
+Since immediately after the abduction, the investigations, posters, etc. had been distributed nationally and internationally with the surname Pipitone, the change to her biological father's surname was not made to avoid further confusion in the ongoing search.
+The choices made were only for the good and interests of Denise and not to satisfy or assert a personal right.

 Little Denise Pipitone was born on October 26, 2000, in Mazara Del Vallo (TP), Sicily.

-A month and a half after her disappearance, exactly on October 18, 2004, a security guard, who worked for a security company, noticed in front of the bank in Milan where he was on duty, a group of nomads: a man, two women, and three children.
+A month and a half after her disappearance, exactly on October 18, 2004, a security guard working for a security company noticed in front of a bank in Milan where he was on duty, a group of nomads: a man, two women, and three children.

 One of them, a little girl who resembled Denise Pipitone, had her head covered by the hood of a jacket despite the warm day.
-The group left before the police patrol, promptly alerted, could arrive, even though the man tried to keep the girl occupied.
+The group left before the arrival of the police patrol, which had been promptly alerted, even though the man tried to keep the girl with him.
 The security guard still managed to record some images with his cell phone.
-In one of the videos, immediately handed over to investigators, you can hear the woman (presumed mother) say to the girl "Danàs" and she replies in perfect Italian "Where are you taking me?".
-One of the filmed documents, lasting only a few seconds, was shown for the first time on the evening of Sunday, March 20, the day after Denise Pipitone's mother told the press she was convinced the girl filmed was her daughter.
-Furthermore, the security guard noticed the scratch under the left eye just as Denise had at the time, and even from the examinations carried out on the face of that girl by the Carabinieri RIS, they declared that there was a high probability that the girl could indeed be Denise Pipitone, because they found many similarities in the faces of the two girls, but not certainty due to lack of DNA test confirmation.
+In one of the videos, immediately handed over to investigators, you can hear the woman (presumed mother) calling the girl "Danàs" and the girl replying in perfect Italian "Where are you taking me?".
+One of the video clips, only a few seconds long, was shown for the first time on the evening of Sunday, March 20, the day after Denise Pipitone's mother told the press she was convinced the girl filmed was her daughter.
+Furthermore, the security guard noticed the scratch under the left eye just as Denise had at the time, and even from the examinations carried out on that girl's face by the Carabinieri RIS, they declared that there was a high probability that the girl could indeed be Denise Pipitone, because they found many facial similarities between the two girls, but not certainty due to lack of DNA test confirmation.

-Despite the various appeals made by Denise's mother, and the searches carried out by the authorities immediately in all the local Roma camps, no one claims to have seen that woman, that girl, and that group, no one knows anyone.
-Vanished into thin air.
+Despite the various appeals made by Denise's mother, and the searches carried out by the authorities immediately in all the local Rom camps, no one claims to have seen that woman, that girl, or that group; no one knows anyone.
+They vanished into thin air.

-It is not believed that Denise was abducted from outside her home by the Roma, but that she may have been entrusted to them at a later time, or (second phase) of the abduction.
-Denise could already be settled with another family, a hypothesis that, given subsequent events, cannot be ruled out.
+It is not believed that Denise was abducted from outside her home by the Rom, but that she may have been entrusted to them at a later stage, or (second phase) of the abduction.
+Denise could already be settled with another family, a hypothesis that, due to subsequent events, cannot be ruled out.

 The Story of Denise, "The Kidnapped Girl"